fatiKassouh/My-Personal-Portfolio/README.md

 # My-Personal-Portfolio
-This is my personal portfolio. to access my portfolio copy the link bellow https://fatima-kassouh.netlify.app/
+This is my personal portfolio. to access my portfolio click the link bellow https://fatima-kassouh.netlify.app/